mortent/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

 The implementation of these concepts requires several changes to the ResourceSlice API:

 1. It introduces three new fields on the `ResourceSliceSpec`.
-First, `SharedCapacityPools` defines a list of `CapacityPools`, each of which defines a set of capacities that devices can draw from. `CapacityPoolMixins` and `DeviceMixins` defines mixins for capacity pools and devices.
+First, `CapacityPools` defines a list of `CapacityPools`, each of which defines a set of capacities that devices can draw from. `CapacityPoolMixins`, `DeviceMixins`, and `DeviceCapacityConsumptionMixins` defines mixins for capacity pools and devices.

 1. The `SharedCapacityPools` field is a list of named `CapacityPool`s.
 Each defines a set of capacities that is available for devices.
 This makes it possible